-A check-the-box election was made on November 20, 2018, retroactive to September 6, 2018, where BUSLLC became the parent of the consolidated US federal income tax group.
 The Company is included in the consolidated US federal income tax return of BUSLLC.
 The Company files combined and unitary state and local income tax returns with affiliates, as well as certain separate state and local filings.
-Pursuant to a tax-sharing agreement, the Company computes tax provisions in accordance with ASC 740, Income Taxes ("ASC 740") on a modified separate return method, whereby the Company is reimbursed on a current basis by BUSLLC for the benefit generated from federal, combined and unitary state and local tax losses and temporary differences of the Company.
+The Company computes tax provisions in accordance with ASC 740, Income Taxes ("ASC 740") on a modified separate return method.